Spring Garden Revival

 • North Wayland: Larger lots, mature trees, and stone walls; proximity to wetlands and Conservation Commission jurisdiction.

-• Happy Hollow: Rolling slopes, pollinator habitats, and historic district guidelines; noise compliance is essential.
+• Happy Hollow: Rolling terrain, slopes, and pollinator habitats; noise compliance and traffic control are important.

-• Old Sudbury Road Corridor: Historic homes, stone walls, and conservation land; aesthetic standards and environmental compliance are emphasized.
+• East Wayland: Transitional area with both residential and conservation land; aesthetic standards and environmental compliance are emphasized.

 Wayland Municipal Resources for Sustainable Lawn Care & Community Programs

-Wayland offers a range of municipal resources to support sustainable lawn care.
-The UMass Extension Turf Program provides science-based guidance on turf management, while the Wayland Recreation Department and Wayland Parks & Trees Division coordinate community workshops on grasscycling and organic practices.
-The town’s Green Communities designation and MVP programs foster climate resilience.
-Residents can participate in Tree City USA events and pollinator initiatives led by the Massachusetts Audubon Society.
-For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.
-Wayland Recreation Department
+Wayland offers a range of resources to support sustainable lawn care.
+The UMass Extension Turf Program provides science-based guidance on turf management, while the Parks & Recreation Department organizes community workshops on grasscycling and organic lawn care.
+The town’s Green Communities and MVP programs promote climate resilience, and Tree City USA events encourage urban forestry.
+Residents can also participate in pollinator initiatives led by the Massachusetts Audubon Society.
+For more information or to get involved, contact the Recreation Department.

 41 Cochituate Road, Wayland, MA 01778